Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

 To conduct muonium gravity experiments based on atom interferometry and to further improve the precision of other muonium spectroscopy measurements, PSI plans to develop a cold muonium source based on SFHe~\cite{Taqqu:2010kcz,Soter:2021xuf}.
 Due to the effects of gravity and surface tension, SFHe can form only nm-scale films, whereas thick targets would suffer beam-induced heating that disrupts the superfluid state and significantly reduces the muonium emission probability.
 In summary, thick SFHe targets have difficulty in muonium emission, and thin superfluid films are insufficient to effectively stop the incident muons.
 To address this challenge, the LEMING collaboration has proposed nanostructured targets (such as laser-ablated aerogel and carbon nanotubes) coated with a layer of SFHe.
 Recently, a demonstration of a cold muonium beam based on SFHe has been reported by the group~\cite{Zhang:2025agk}.
+They used the $\pi$E1 beamline at PSI, with a muon flux of about $1.5\times10^{4}$, a central momentum of 12.5, and a momentum spread of 1.5\%.
+With a special beamline setup, the muon beam was bent vertically downward by $30^\circ$ and directed onto a horizontally placed SFHe target, from which muonium was emitted in the vertical direction.
 A muonium formation efficiency up to 70\% and a vacuum yield of 8.2\% is achieved in this work, which lays the foundation of muonium interferometry and more precise muonium spectroscopy studies.